sagrub/climate-memory/README.md

 ### Differences to Design
 - Topics:
     - The initial plan was to have the cards separated into topics, which the user can select.
 This will be implemented in the next iteration.
-    - Possible solution is mainly to modified the data load in order to generate the cards content.
+    - Possible solution is mainly to modify the data load in order to generate the cards content.
-        - The pop up window offering the user to click on different buttons related to the diferent topics.
+        - The pop up window offering the user to click on different buttons related to the different topics.
         - Each topic is related to a separated json file, containing the data to generate the cards.
         - The buttons have the event listener on click firing the load data function.
 The function received the path to the json file depending on the selected topic.
-        - This would require to select all buttons with a specific data attribute and to use switch operator to get the correct data, i.e. load correct data.
+        - This would require to select all buttons with a specific data attribute and to use the `switch` operator to get the correct data, i.e. load correct data.
 - User Chart or Progress: There are two options.
 Either to use the [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or the [Google sheets API](https://developers.google.com/sheets/api/quickstart/js).

 ### Future Enhancements
 - Additional language could be used to target more users.
-- More topics then intially planed to make the webpage more intersting and to raise the awarness even more.
+- More topics then intially planed to make the webpage more intersting and to raise even more the awareness.

 ## Testing
-In generally, the website was continously tested affter implementing a feature or styling a component.
+In generally, the website was continously tested after implementing a feature or styling a component.
 The main part of testing includes the thorough manual testing as well as webpage validating using existing tools, see the detailed <a href="https://brodsa.github.io/climate-memory/README_testing.md" target="_blank">testing report </a>

 ### Bugs & Issues